convergencelabs/convergencelabs-com/_posts/2020-01-10-convergence-1.0.0-rc4.md

 Feature-wise, we are already building experimental Rich Text support into the product!
 Look for this in the next few months.

-To keep up to date with what we're working on, simply [watch](https://github.com/convergencelabs/convergence-project) our GitHub tracking project, or [sign up](https://www.getdrip.com/forms/62786386/submissions) for our (sparsely-utilized) newsletter.
+To keep up to date with what we're working on, simply [watch](https://github.com/convergencelabs/convergence-project) our GitHub tracking project, [follow us](https://twitter.com/ConvergenceTeam) on Twitter or [sign up](https://www.getdrip.com/forms/62786386/submissions) for our (rarely-emailed) newsletter.

 We are really looking forward to seeing what you'll build!